Data Access Roles at Preset

 Data restriction (via data access roles) is possible for the following workspace roles:

-Secondary Contributor
+Secondary Creator

-Secondary Contributorshave access to all data within a workspace, but is subject to data restrictions as defined by a data access role.
+Secondary Creators have access to all data within a workspace, but is subject to data restrictions as defined by a data access role.
 This role grants data access restricted dataset write access to the users.
 For example, they can create physical datasets from databases or schemas they have access to, they can edit datasets if they are the owner, they can create and manage alerts/reports, and they can upload CSVs if CSV upload is enabled the database they have access to.

-Limited Contributor
+Limited Creator

 Viewer